Other ADB Members

 |01A - Short-term lending info_outline||SEK60,700,000,000||USD6,171,615,652||

-(i) March 18, The Riksbank is offering the banks the opportunity to borrow an unlimited amount of money on a weekly basis against collateral at three or six months’ maturity (at an interest rate of the repo rate plus 0.2 percentage points, which was reduced to the repo rate in July).
-The aim is to strengthen banks' acces to liquidity, and it is a new measure to mitigate the effects of the COVID-19 pandemic.
-As of August 28, total lending amounted to SEK28.7 billion; (ii) To mitigate the effects of the COVID-19 pandemic on the Swedish economy, the Riksbank intends to purchase securities in an amount of up to SEK500 billion, up to 30 June 2021, in addition to the purchases planned prior to the pandemic.
+(i) 18 March 2020, The Riksbank is offering the banks the opportunity to borrow an unlimited amount of money on a weekly basis against collateral at three or six months’ maturity (at an interest rate of the repo rate plus 0.2 percentage points, which was reduced to the repo rate in July).
+The aim is to strengthen banks' access to liquidity, and it is a new measure to mitigate the effects of the COVID-19 pandemic.
+Peak total lending amounted to SEK28.7 billion (21 August 2020); (ii) To mitigate the effects of the COVID-19 pandemic on the Swedish economy, the Riksbank intends to purchase securities in an amount of up to SEK500 billion, up to 30 June 2021, in addition to the purchases planned prior to the pandemic.
 These purchases will include inter alia securities issued by non-financial corporations – commercial paper and corporate bonds.
 The total holdings of commercial paper is up to SEK32 billion.
-As of September 9, total purchases of commercial papers amounted to SEK11.8 billion [update].
+Peak total purchases of commercial papers amounted to SEK11.7 billion (28 August 2020).

 |01B - Support policies for short-term lending info_outline||